makerdao/governance-manual/protocol-status/protocol-and-dao-status.md

 ### [MakerBurn](https://makerburn.com/)

-Clean and Elegant UI.
 Displays a plethora of information about the Maker Protocol and MakerDAO, including burn rate, revenues, expenses and more.

 ### [Maker @ BlockAnalitica](https://maker.blockanalitica.com/)

-Amazing risk stats and insight into the Maker Protocol.
+Risk stats and insight into the Maker Protocol.
 Especially useful when prices are dropping and you want to check out liquidations.

 ### [DAI Stats](https://daistats.com/)